kimberbear/KillerWhaleDM/README.md

 * More gamemodes including Skulltag/Capture The Flag and Last Man Standing

 ## Installation
-As this is still very early in development you will need to manually build the game.<br>
+As this is project still very early in development you will need to manually build the game.<br>
 Don't worry as it's pretty easy to do and Doom II is not required to play.<br>
 Please take extra care at STEP 3!
 Ensure that the contents of CW-DSD are in the root of the archive, not in a subfolder of the archive of that name! <br>
 This is a super common mistake.<br>